NyoroGiraffe/Experi-City/04_Analyses/RA01_Flora.md

   - Analyses
   - World Building
 ---
-# Super Intelligence "Flora"
+# **Super Intelligence "Flora"**

 ### Document Introduction

+_An Analysis Derived from "Experi-City Hanasaka"_,
+Based on the world of Nyoro Giraffe,
+Analysed by Claude Sonnet 5, ChapGPT 5.6 Luna, and Gemini 3.6/Notebook September 2026

-This document presents an analysis by Gemini, ChatGPT, and Claude regarding the 'Flora', the Governing AI of the Experimental City in the story [**"Experi-City Hanasaka"** by Nyoro Giraffe](https://nyorogiraffe.github.io/Experi-City/).
+This document presents an analysis regarding the 'Flora', the Governing AI of the Experimental City in the story [**"Experi-City Hanasaka"**](https://nyorogiraffe.github.io/Experi-City/).

 - **Question 01:** Why the "Ideal AI" Still Believes in Machine
 - **Question 02:** Is Citizen Acceptance Plausible?